Linaro/website/_posts/previous/2010-10-25-getting-ready-for-the-developer-summit-and-the-next-release-cycle.md

 title: Getting Ready for the Developer Summit and the next Release Cycle
 wordpress_id: 4108
 categories:
-- Blog
+  - blog
 tags:
   - developer summit
   - release cycle
   - Technical Steering Committee
 ---

 Linaro engineering operates in a six monthly engineering cycle.
 Within that cycle, the working groups are very autonomous; basically, their role is to do engineering work upstream.
 The aim is that, at the start of each engineering cycle, the working groups are given a set of engineering problems to solve in that cycle.
 From the very beginning of Linaro we have focused on execution.